iluwatar/java-design-patterns/publish-subscribe/README.md

 ---
-title: "Publisher-Subscriber Pattern in Java: Decoupling the solution with asynchronous communication"
+title: "Publish-Subscribe Pattern in Java: Decoupling the solution with asynchronous communication"
 shortTitle: Proxy
 description: "Explore the Proxy design pattern in Java with detailed examples.
 Learn how it provides controlled access, facilitates lazy initialization, and ensures security.
 Ideal for developers looking to implement advanced Java techniques."
 category: Structural